 You do not need a plot synopsis, because the same bullshit happens in Part II, which is a remake of Part I. Monkey replaces baby, effeminate Asian caricature is replaced by an effeminate Asian caricature (might have been the same guy because, you know), and they wake up in a torn up hotel with their lost friend located a short distance away which is not discovered until the end.
 The phrase “It happened again” is used like five times.
 This sort of self-referential cash in worked just as well in The Phantom Menace.
 This time, Stu is getting married in Bangkok, his guys wish him well the night before on the beach with a drink, and they black out – it is a copy of a copy, and it gets tired from the fade in.
 The writer has never seen Bangkok in his life as these twits enter a dark night of the soul in a foreign and exotic land that exists mostly in the imagination of a guy who probably has never been to Vegas either.
 I have never been to the far east, nor will I ever venture to a place where I can get aphrodisiacs made from powdered rhino prostate, but I assume the world recreated in Hangover II has little to do with reality.
 The exotic heathen haven that is the stuff of internet legends is more likely as dull as any city on earth, except the underground bits where you can buy anything if you have enough cash.
 You can find that in America, too, except nobody is making films about the wacky hijinks involving crack whores in downtown Detroit.
 The Hangover saga is a live action Family Guy with less nostalgia and more shock jokes that are not as funny as they are kind of ‘Huh. they said that. okay.’

 To say this is less funny than the original is like dividing by zero with a smaller numerator.
 It entertains by showing stupid people doing stupid shit, and that is the end of it.
 Actually, the tone set is more similar to a thriller or a horror film – to awaken with no memory of the terrible things you did the previous night, in a strange city with a room containing your incomplete group, a monkey, and a severed finger is unnerving.
 I woke up once in a strange apartment full of traffic cones and wearing no pants, and ‘funny’ was not the first thing that came to mind.
 The Cash-in Part II is not funny, just a series of set pieces that go through the motions culminating with an unnecessary Mike Tyson cameo, as if the producer knew there would be no Part III.
 The one funny thing involves the closing photo album, including a recreation of an iconic Vietnam War photo that Ebert labeled ‘cruel’, and I appreciate that.
 But overall, this was a turd.
 Galifianakis is not funny here, just a nonstop awkward schtick that contributes nothing to the non-jokes herein.
 Cooper says fuck a lot, and that is funny if you are twelve.
 Ed Helms is a square twat and this wears thin starting with the Tyson tattoo and ending with his Thai father in law accepting him for what he is in the end, whatever that is.
 There is a dumb subplot about how the father of his bride to be despises him for being whitebread, as if anyone cares.
+If you have partied on substance too hard last night and have the misforfune of taking a drug urine test next day, check this out.

 Todd Phillips has tapped into a duality in the middle aged white guy – a desire to be content, married, and dull, while secretly pining for a hedonistic lifestyle full of whores, chicks with dicks, drugs, and lost weekends.
 This is fortuitous for his career, as it is an undeclared passion for many men who have achieved financial and emotional stability.
 They secretly wish for chaos, for some odd calamity to occur where they can regain their hunter-gatherer instincts and cut a wide swath through a savage land and become the alpha males they wish they could be.
 Alas, it is fortunate they never have this opportunity, as dishwashers and steady electricity are rare in the wild, and they would quickly get their ass kicked in a rough environment.
 In a way, The Hangover presents a way for these misguided dreamers to live out their vicarious thrill without harm, and return to their insulated suburban bungalows without threat or loss; they can claim to have had fun, but know they would never really enjoy any of this.
 To be in a dangerous place with no resources to draw upon is frightening.
 One can truly learn what they are made of when a calamity befalls them, with no safety net to fall upon.
 Perhaps there is some value here as a lesson learned, without realizing a lesson has occurred.
 As a comedy, it sucks a sack.